 As you click around the neutral area you will find that your will get a slightly different color to your image.
 All you need to do is choose a white balance that is most pleasing to you, or what looks the most like the scene really did.
 Get it as close as you can at this stage.

-(Psst, don't forget to download your Lightroom Editing Checklist so you know what steps to take after you have fixed your white balance!)
+(Psst, don't forget to download your Lightroom Starter Kit so you know what steps to take after you have fixed your white balance!)

 Step Four - Fine Tune with The Sliders